Admitted Student Checklist

 Private Student Loans: Application is made with your lender (Trinity works with all lenders).
 To access a list of suggested lenders, click here.

 All students are welcome to park their vehicle on campus.
 Each vehicle must first be registered with Campus Safety and Security.
 A parking permit will be issued and the $100 charge added to the student tuition account.
-Students can register a vehicle online and then pick up their vehicle sticker at the Campus Safety & Security Office.
+Students can register a vehicle online via their Student Portal.
+Vehicle permits can be picked up by students in the Financial Services Building.

 If you have questions or need assistance completing any of the steps on this list, please contact your Trinity admissions representative.